SocialHub.AI

 Illustrative

-Three weeks before a client's wedding anniversary, SocialHub.AI recognizes the date, sees the original engagement-ring purchase on the profile, and hands the assigned advisor a co-pilot brief — the client, the occasion, a budget-matched piece, and talking points — so the advisor reaches out personally before the moment passes, rather than the brand learning about it afterward.
+Three weeks before a client's wedding anniversary, SocialHub.AI recognizes the date, sees the original engagement-ring purchase on the unified profile, and the recommendations engine surfaces a budget-matched piece.
+AI agents hand the assigned advisor a co-pilot brief — the client, the occasion, the suggested piece, and talking points — so the advisor reaches out personally before the moment passes, rather than the brand learning about it afterward.

 Frequently asked questions